aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 4. Enter the username and password that was created in the cognito pool.
 5. Click on ```Live transcription```
 6. Send text or change avatar from the UI.
+-->

+For detailed instructions on deployment and validation of this guidance please refer to this [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/asl-3dava-0829/ai-ml/american-sign-language-3d-avatar-translator-on-aws.html)

 ## Next Steps

-Overall, this prototype illustrates an end-to-end workflow for American Sign Language (ASL) translation through the use of a 3D avatar.
+Overall, this prototype illustrates an end-to-end workflow for American Sign Language (ASL) translation through the use of a 3D Avatar.
 Ideally, generated pre-ASL output phrases should be forwarded to a robust ASL processing engine, which would then generate corresponding avatar animation data to be supplied to Unreal Engine.

 Suggested future enhancements: